 Are ExpressVPN servers and their locations good for Hulu?

-To start with, ExpressVPN has over 2000 servers in more than 90 countries.
+To start with, ExpressVPN has over 2,000 servers in 94 countries.
 These numbers mean you will probably have good connectivity wherever you are (with the possible exceptions of the North and South poles).
 But since Hulu is a US-based streaming service, you should be most interested in the number of servers in this country.

 Are ExpressVPN servers fast enough for Hulu?